When it comes to preparing to bug out, one of the most important considerations is your actual transportation.

 Gas mileage on RVs are notoriously low, much lower than gas mileage for many cars and trucks.
 We’re talking around 6-10 miles to the gallon for some RV models.
 That’s pretty low.
 They’re even lower than the mileage of vans and minivans, which start at around 15 mpg and go up from there!

 So, before you decide whether you can bug out in an RV, make sure that you can afford, and can store in advance, the amount of gasoline you will need to get to your location.
-You’ll want to plan for extra gasoline in case you are forced to idle in a traffic jam or are forced to take a longer path due to a detour or blocked roadway.

 Some RVs can be modified with an additional or expanded fuel tank, something you may want to invest in so that you can more confidently bug out in an RV.

 RVs, like any BOV, have special advantages.
 The RV is very much a mobile nexus of sorts for your survival efforts…

 It can provide cargo room, transportation, shelter, communications, cooking, power, and sanitation all in one chassis.
 This can be a huge boon in certain situations, as it eliminates the need to carry or set up multiple separate components of “infrastructure” gear.

 An RV’s onboard or modular systems (generators, solar panels, propane stoves, water heater, and tankage, bathrooms with showers and toilet, radios, etc.) can help you ride out a tough situation.

 If you’re lucky enough to have an RV with these features, they can be a real lifesaver.
 You can also use them to support your efforts to reestablish “home” somewhere else.

 An RV can run area lighting, provide power for tools, allow you to talk with other preppers or authorities in an area, and much more.
 It is sort of like a ground-bound survival spaceship!